ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

         * NI_RMX412x_Main.UB.Header: Enter a name you want to display in the Userbox, e.g. "NI_RMX412X"

     4.2 In the "NI_RMX412X_MULTIL.TAB" table (NI_RMX412X_system/userbox)
-        * NI_RMX412x_UB_ModuleDescription.CA.TXT: Enter for each language a name you want to display at the buttom of the Userbox, e.g. "NI_RMX412X"
+        * NI_RMX412x_UB_ModuleDescription.CA.TXT: Enter for each language a name you want to display at the bottom of the Userbox, e.g. "NI_RMX412X"

     4.3 In the "NI_RMX412X_Version" Variables group (NI_RMX412X_system/version)
         * NI_RMX412x_Version: 1.0.0 (enter a version you would like to start with, 1.0.0 is an example here)